arl/gitmux/README.md

 `gitmux` output can be customized via a configuration file in YAML format.

-The gitmux configuration file is in YAML format:
+The gitmux configuration file is in YAML format.

 ```yaml
 tmux: